zhoumingyi/zhoumingyi.github.io/content/publication/ICSE2024_REOM/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 32nd ACM SIGSOFT International Symposium on Software Testing and AnalysisJuly 2023*
+publication: In *Proceedings of the 46th IEEE/ACM International Conference on Software Engineering 2024*
-publication_short: In *ISSTA'23*
+publication_short: In *ICSE'24*

-abstract: More and more edge devices and mobile apps are leveraging deep learning (DL) capabilities.
-Deploying such models on devices – referred to as on-device models – rather than as remote cloud-hosted services, has gained popularity because it avoids transmitting user’s data off of the device and achieves high response time.
-However, on-device models can be easily attacked, as they can be accessed by unpacking corresponding apps and the model is fully exposed to attackers.
-Recent studies show that attackers can easily generate white-box-like attacks for an on-device model or even inverse its training data.
-To protect on-device models from white-box attacks, we propose a novel technique called model obfuscation.
-Specifically, model obfuscation hides and obfuscates the key information – structure, parameters and attributes – of models by renaming, parameter encapsulation, neural structure obfuscation obfuscation, shortcut injection, and extra layer injection.
-We have developed a prototype tool ModelObfuscator to automatically obfuscate on-device TFLite models.
-Our experiments show that this proposed approach can dramatically improve model security by significantly increasing the difficulty of parsing models’ inner information, without increasing the latency of DL models.
-Our proposed on-device model obfuscation has the potential to be a fundamental technique for on-device model deployment.
-Our prototype tool is publicly available at https://github.com/zhoumingyi/ModelObfuscator.
+abstract: Numerous mobile apps have leveraged deep learning capabilities.
+However, on-device models are vulnerable to attacks as they can be easily extracted from their corresponding mobile apps.
+Although the structure and parameters information of these models can be accessed, existing on-device attacking approaches only generate black-box attacks (i.e., indirect white-box attacks), which are less effective and efficient than white-box strategies.
+This is because mobile deep learning (DL) frameworks like TensorFlow Lite (TFLite) do not support gradient computing (referred to as non-debuggable models), which is necessary for white-box attacking algorithms.
+Thus, we argue that existing findings may underestimate the harmfulness of on-device attacks.
+To validate this, we systematically analyze the difficulties of transforming the on-device model to its debuggable version and propose a Reverse Engineering framework for On-device Models (REOM), which automatically reverses the compiled on-device TFLite model to its debuggable version, enabling attackers to launch white-box attacks.
+Our empirical results show that our approach is effective in achieving automated transformation (i.e., 92.6%) among 244 TFLite models.
+Compared with previous attacks using surrogate models, REOM enables attackers to achieve higher attack success rates (10.23%→89.03%) with a hundred times smaller attack perturbations (1.0→0.01).
+Our findings emphasize the need for developers to carefully consider their model deployment strategies, and use white-box methods to evaluate the vulnerability of on-device models.
+Our artifacts 1 are available.

 # Summary.
 An optional shortened abstract.
-summary: A novel approach that can significantly increase the difficulty of understanding the model information for human and automatic tools.
-It will not affect the model performance and only introduce small overheads.
+summary: A novel approach that can reverse engineer the compiled TFLite model.
+Our study shows current studies underestimate the risks of on-device DL models.

-tags: [Model Obfuscation]
+tags: [On-device Security]

 # Display this page in the Featured widget?
 featured: true